Things to do in New Orleans that don’t involve drinking or partying

 It’s no secret when people think of New Orleans they think beer, bars and beads.
 Mardi Gras and the party scene down there draw in people 21 and over from every state and several countries around the world.

 But this Louisiana city is much more than a place to get your drink on.
 It’s a vibrant city full of historical attractions, catchy cultural events and tasty treats you can’t get anywhere else — at least not as good as you can here.

 Urban kayaking is not only a different way to sightsee, it’s also a fun way to see special spots and work off all the good food you eat.
 Go down the historic trail provided by Bayou St. John and see the likes of the Spanish Custom House, City Park and the Pitot House (pictured below), among other things.

 Another option is to go on a Canal Street Ferry ride from New Orleans to Algiers where you get one of the best views of the city — for free!
 Riders can stay on the ferry for the round trip ride or hop off on the other side to explore the West Bank on bikes or foot.

-The New Orleans Movie Tour is an interactive exploration involving video clips, touring through filming sites and enjoying some buttery movie theater popcorn.
-Three movies featured on the tour are Ray, Django Unchained and The Curious Case of Benjamin Button.
+The New Orleans Movie and TV Tour is an interactive exploration involving video clips, touring through filming sites and enjoying some buttery movie theater popcorn.
+Three movies featured on the tour include Ray, Django Unchained, American Horror Story: Coven, The Pelican Brief and The Curious Case of Benjamin Button.

 Have we enticed you with plenty of reasons to visit this energetic Southern city?
 If so, be sure to check out our hotels in New Orleans and its surrounding areas before finalizing your trip.